Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 42 active stops operating in Londonderry, with a mix of bus services.
-These stops are served by 30 individual routes, providing a total of 446 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 368 metres from the nearest stop.
-The area is primarily residential, with most commuters travelling outward.
-Car use dominates at 92%, while 4% walk.
+Public transport analysis shows 42 active stops operating within Londonderry, consisting of bus services.
+These stops are covered by 30 individual routes, offering a total of 446 weekly passenger trips.
+Transport accessibility is rated good, with residents typically located 368 meters from the nearest stop.
+In this primarily residential area, most commuters travel outward.
+Car remains the dominant mode at 92%, while 4% walk.
 Vehicle ownership averages 2.4 per dwelling, above the regional average.

 Frequently Asked Questions - Transport